aritro98/ConnectK-Tournament-Bot/README.md

 # Connect-K Tournament Bot

-Connect-K is a two-player game similar to Connect-4 but generalized — players alternately drop pieces into columns and attempt to be the first to connect K of their pieces in a row (horizontal, vertical, or diagonal).
-A game ends when a player connects K pieces or the board fills (draw).
+Connect-K is a two-player board game inspired by Connect-4, allowing variable board sizes and win conditions (K in-a-row).
+The objective is to align K consecutive pieces horizontally, vertically, or diagonally.
+The bot autonomously competes against others in tournament settings and aims to maximize its win rate using strategy and fast calculations.

 ## Table of Contents
 1. [Overview](#overview)